Ahanaaaaaaa/gcp-marker-detection/README.md

-## Challenges

-### 1. Center-only annotations

-The dataset provides only **marker center coordinates** rather than bounding boxes.
-Since YOLO requires bounding box annotations, this was handled by generating **fixed-size bounding boxes around each center point** during dataset preparation.

-### 2. Small objects

-GCP markers occupy a **very small region within high-resolution aerial images**.
-To improve training efficiency and detection performance, the images were resized to **640 pixels** during training.

 ### 3. Class imbalance

 The dataset contains **significantly more Square markers than other classes**.
 This imbalance was handled using YOLO's built-in data augmentation and training strategy.